Asymmetric All-Pay Auctions with Spillovers: Model

 \begin{assumption}[A\ref{cond:int}, Interiority] For all $i\in I$,

 \end{assumption}

-Versions of assumptions A\ref{cond:smo}, A\ref{cond:mon}, and A\ref{cond:int} are adopted by all papers in the all-pay contests literature.
-A\ref{cond:mon} formalizes the sense in which these contests are all-pay\footnote{That is, bids are costly for both the winner and loser.} and A\ref{cond:int} ensures that bids are positive and bounded.
+Versions of assumptions A\ref{cond:smo}, A\ref{cond:mon}, and A\ref{cond:int} are adopted by most papers in the all-pay auction literature.
+A\ref{cond:mon} formalizes the sense in which these contests are all-pay, since bids are costly for both the winner and the loser.\footnote{We note that A\ref{cond:mon} does exclude situations where a higher score is not necessarily more costly. \citet{siegel2014contests} discusses contests with nonmonotonic costs, allowing for competitors with head starts and the provision performance-based subsidies.
+These contingencies are excluded from our analysis.} A\ref{cond:int} ensures that bids are positive and bounded.

 Note that, for each $i\in I$, there exist $T_i \in \tilde{S}_i$ such that Player $i$ will never choose a score $s \geq T_i$.
 Thus, we can restrict the action space to $S_i:=[0,T_i]$.

 \begin{assumption}[A\ref{cond:pos}, Discontinuity at ties] For all $i\in I$ and $s\in {S}_{i}\cap{S}_{-i}$,